adampetrie/waterparks-ohio/_water-parks/zoombezi-bay-water-park.md

 ---
 title: Zoombezi Bay Water Park
+slug: zoombezi-bay-water-park
 description:
-slug: zoombezi-bay-water-park
-address: 4850 Powell Rd, Powell OH 43065
+excerpt:

+location:
+  city: Powell, Ohio
+  lat: 40.157831
+  lng: -83.11886299999999
+  place_id: ChIJZ-4Y6LLtOIgRaa4okJC1UIg

+images:
+  path:
+  credit:
 ---

 Located in central Ohio, Zoombezi Bay is a 22 acre water park offering fun and excitement for the whole family.
 With over 17 water slides, a wave pool, an action river, an adults-only lazy river, private cabanas, and children’s interactive play structure with 100 water features, there is something for everyone!
 Highlights include Python Plunge, a water coaster that will take you uphill in the first 10 seconds and then shoot into a 70-foot long landing pool, and Sound Surfer, a 512-foot, five-person raft ride with themed LED lights, speakers and music.